 Sometimes, no matter how much you diet or exercise, stubborn pockets of fat persist.
-In men, this tends to occur around the abdomen, flanks (“love handles”), chest and chin.
+In men, this tends to occur around the abdomen, flanks (hips), chest and chin.

 What are Male Procedures?

-Plastic surgery offers options for women and men alike.
+Plastic surgery offers options for women and men alike who are suitable candidates.
 And the number of men undergoing plastic surgery is rising each year.

-The most commonly performed male procedures are liposuction, gynaecomastia, lower body lift, tummy tuck but also procedures at the level of the face such as facelift, neck lift, chin surgery, blepharoplasty, and others.
+The most commonly performed male procedures are liposuction, gynaecomastia, lower body lift (torsoplasty), and abdominoplasty.
+They also include face procedures such as facelift (rhytidectomy), neck lift (platysmaplasty), chin surgery (genioplasty), blepharoplasty, and others.

-Gynaecomastia is the procedure performed to eliminate excessive breast tissue and to create a more masculine chest.
+Gynaecomastia surgery is the procedure performed to eliminate excessive breast tissue in the male chest.
 Liposuction can be performed on different areas of the body, but chin, neck, and abdominal liposuction are probably the most sought-after procedures.

 What are the most common cosmetic male procedures surgery?

 In any plastic surgery practice approximately 10% of the patients will be male and Dr Hunt’s practice follows that trend.
-The three most frequently performed procedures in men are: Liposuction, Eyelid reduction and Rhinoplasty
+The three most frequently performed procedures in men are: liposuction, blepharoplasty, and rhinoplasty.

-Other common cosmetic procedures for men include gynaecomastia or chest contouring surgery as well as body contouring surgery after significant weight loss, such as a lower body lift or tummy tuck.
-Less common procedures include facial rejuvenation such as face lifts and neck lifts, however these are becoming increasingly popular.
+Other common cosmetic procedures for men include gynaecomastia surgery as well as body contouring surgery after significant weight loss, such as a lower body lift (torsoplasty) or abdominoplasty.
+Additionally, facial procedures are becoming more common, such as face lift (rhytidectomy) surgery and neck lift (platysmaplasty) surgery.

-Liposuction is a minimally invasive surgical procedure that removes disproportionate areas of fat to create a more balanced body contour.
-In male patients the most common areas of treatment will be the abdomen as well as the love handles and lower back.
+Liposuction is a surgical procedure that removes areas of fat that resist natural diet and exercise.
+In male patients the most common areas of treatment will be the abdomen as well as the flanks and lower back.
 However areas such as the neck and under the chin are also frequently treated.

-Laxity of skin in the upper eyelids can also obstruct your visual field and an upper eyelid reduction can be performed to relieve the obstructed vision.
+Laxity of skin in the upper eyelids can also obstruct your visual field and an upper blepharoplasty can be performed to relieve the obstructed vision.

-Secondly, many men will seek correction to their nose for aesthetic reasons such as a large dorsal hump or a particularly long nose that has long caused them concern.
+Secondly, many men will seek correction to their nose for aesthetic reasons such as concerns about the dorsal hump or the length of the nose that they wish to alter.

 Other Frequently Performed Male Procedures

 It is not uncommon during puberty for hormone changes to result in excess glandular tissue.
-The difficulty is at the end of puberty this excess glandular tissue can remain and creates a feminine appearance to the chest – the dreaded man boobs.
+The difficulty is at the end of puberty this excess glandular tissue can remain, which may create aesthetic concerns about the chest.

 Post Weight Loss Surgery

-After significant weight loss men may be troubled by excess tissue and sagging skin.
-The areas most commonly addressed to correct these issues will be the abdomen with a tummy tuck and for men who have lost a significant amount of weight a lower body lift may be considered.
+After significant weight loss men may be troubled by excess tissue and loose skin.
+The areas most commonly addressed to correct these issues will be the abdomen with an abdominoplasty.
+For men who have lost a significant amount of weight, a lower body lift (torsoplasty) may be considered.

 If you are wondering how male procedures are performed, you should know that in most cases, the procedures follow the same operating techniques as in the case of women.
 Of course, there are slight differences, but not essential.

-Even the procedure that is designed exclusively for men – gynaecomastia – is similar to breast reduction surgery in women.
-In men, the glandular tissue is not as prominent as in the case of women, but a typical gynaecomastia surgery would involve incisions at the level of the crease under the breasts, as well as the excision of the excess of glandular tissue.
+Even the procedure that is designed exclusively for men – gynaecomastia – is similar to breast reduction mammoplasty surgery in women.
+In men, the glandular tissue is not as prominent as in the case of women.
+However, a typical gynaecomastia surgery would involve incisions at the crease under the breasts, as well as the excision of the excess glandular tissue.

-Most procedures are performed with the patient under general anaesthesia unless the procedure is fairly simple, and during the consultation with Dr Hunt, it was decided to go for local anaesthesia with sedation.
+Most procedures are performed with the patient under general anaesthesia unless.
+In some cases, during the consultation with Dr Hunt, may be decided to go for local anaesthesia with sedation.